VetoProjects/supersaw/README.md

 on pressing a button) may fail.

 For best performance and experience, please use Google Chrome (we're really sorry).
-Namely, the Firefox audio tag does not support speed adjustment natively, which sucks.
+Namely, the Firefox audio tag does not support speed adjustment natively, which sucks for us.
+Also it does not implement the WebMIDI API just yet, which sucks even harder for us.

 ## Building and Running